-Edward S. McFadden serves as Senior Advisor and Director of Strategic Communications for Patomak Global Partners.
-He is also Vice President for the American Financial Services Association (AFSA), where he is the senior communications leader for one of the oldest and largest financial services trade associations in the United States.
+Edward S. McFadden serves as the Senior Vice President of Communications for the American Financial Services Association (AFSA), where he is the senior communications leader for one of the oldest and largest financial services trade associations in the United States.

 Prior to this, Mr. McFadden was named as Secretary for Communications by Cardinal Donald Wuerl, Archbishop of Washington, in 2016.
 Mr. McFadden led the Archdiocese’s Secretariat for Communications, which includes multiple specialty focus areas, including media and public relations, digital media, multimedia production, and Carroll Publishing, which publishes the Catholic Standard and El Pregonero newspapers.
 Mr. McFadden also directed the Archdiocese’s public policy office, including the District of Columbia Catholic Conference.
 Before that, Mr. McFadden served as Verizon Communications’ Vice President for Global Public Policy Communications, where his duties included media relations for public policy, U.S. federal and regulatory affairs, national security issues, and other legal matters.
 Prior to that position, he served as one of Verizon’s first communications executives focused on new media and digital strategy and how those tools can be used to influence corporate and public policy, while also serving as a speechwriter to the company’s senior leadership.

 Mr. McFadden joined Verizon in early 2005 after four years as senior advisor and chief speechwriter to Attorney General John Ashcroft, as well as an occasional speechwriter for the Executive Office of the President of the United States.
 While at the Department of Justice, he also served as a member of the President’s Task Force on Intellectual Property, and was the author of the Department of Justice’s 2004 report on the task force’s efforts.